UMWEDU/umw-giving-sync/_pages/donor-appreciation-luncheon-2018.md

 &nbsp;
 <h2>View photos and videos from the Luncheon:</h2>
-Visit<a href="https://flic.kr/s/aHskXeHvdu" target="_blank" rel="noopener"> Flickr to view and/or download</a> any photos, courtesy of the UMW Office of Advancement.
+Visit <a href="https://flic.kr/s/aHsmadyeLQ">Flickr to view and/or download</a> any photos, courtesy of the UMW Office of Advancement.
 Event photos taken by Terry Cosgrove.

 <strong>Click links below to view short video clips from the program.
 (Approximate running times are noted by each title.)
 </strong>